-Citizenship competence by Branson (1998) is divided into 3, namely: "1) Civic knowledge, related to content or obligations as citizens.
-This knowledge is fundamental about the structure and system of politics, government and the ideal social system as documented in the life of the nation and state as well as universal values in democratic societies and ways of cooperation to realize mutual progress and peaceful coexistence in a global society (Branson, obtained becomes meaningful, because it can be utilized in dealing with the problems of life as a nation and state.
+Civic knowledge is related to the substance of material that citizens should know about their rights and obligations as citaens.
+This knowledge is fundamental about 6 estructure and system of politics, government and the ideal social system as documented in the life of the nation and state as well as universal values in democratic societies and ways of cooperation to realize mutual progress and peaceful coexistence in a global society (Branson, 1998).

+Civic skill is a skill developed from the knowledge of citizenship, which is intended so that the knowledge obtained becomes meaningful, because it can be utilized in dealing with the problems of life as a nation and state.
+Citizenship skills include intellectual skills and participation skills (Branson, 1998).